 But don’t underestimate the beauty and difficulty of these treks.
-Some of these day hikes and treks definitely took my breath away (physically and metaphorically).
+Some of these day hikes and treks definitely took our breath away (physically and metaphorically).

 Laguna Paron, or the Paron Lake, is definitely one of the most beautiful lakes in Huaraz.
 As the largest lake inside the Huascaran National Park, it is no wonder why Laguna Paron is a must on any Peru itinerary.

-Paron lake sits at 4200m above-sea-level so if you just got to Huaraz, I would recommend you to take a day or 2 to acclimatize.
+Paron lake sits at 4200m above-sea-level so if you just got to Huaraz, we would highly recommend you to take a day or 2 to acclimatize.

-Situated at 4,600 meters above sea level, `Trekking Laguna 69 is probably one of the hardest things to do in Huaraz.
+Situated at 4,600 meters above sea level or 15,090ft, `Trekking Laguna 69 is probably one of the hardest things to do in Huaraz.
 Chances are, before you even decided to do this hike, travelers and locals are already urging you to do it.

 The good and bad thing about Laguna 69 is that it is a difficult hike.
 The lake is situated 4,600 meters above sea level, which could prove challenging for unacclimatized hikers.
 The hike up is only about 3 hours but you are gaining a lot of altitude in a short period of time.